What is the Process of TUPE?

 What information must be provided to the representatives

-The employer must make available to the recognized union, or the employee representatives the following information:
+The employer must make available to the recognized union, or the employee representatives the following information:- The fact that the transfer is happening

 - The date or the planned date of the transfer